 In 2020, the potential for agriculture in Myanmar is well established.
 By its size (25%-40% of GDP, 70% of population) but also by its numerous competitive advantages (e.g. proximity to major economic markets, abundance of land, water, etc.) the sector is full of economic & development promises for Myanmar.

-Besides, 2020 saw remarkable achievements for agriculture in the country, including but not limited to the design of an ambitious ‘Myanmar Economic Recovery & Reform Plan’, the modernization of the Government’s interface with businesses (e.g. Automatic Registration Pilot for Inputs) or an important loan from the World Bank to modernize the sector (we may add here key programmes from ILO / OECD developed in 2020).
-However, some issues remain in the implementation of effective measures boosting the development of the sector and setting better agricultural practices while new unprecedented cross-sectoral challenges have arisen (COVID19).
+Besides, 2020 saw remarkable achievements for agriculture in the country, including but not limited to the design of an ambitious ‘Myanmar Economic Recovery & Reform Plan’, the modernization of the Government’s interface with businesses (e.g. Automatic Registration Pilot for Inputs) or an important loan from the World Bank to modernize the sector).
+However, some issues remain in the implementation of effective measures boosting the development of the sector and setting better agricultural practices while new unprecedented cross-sectoral challenges have arisen.

-Hence, EuroCham Myanmar, the International Labour Organization (ILO) and the Organisation for Economic Co-operation and Development (OECD) would like to build on the success of the Agrobusiness Forum of 9th December 2019 to welcome all stakeholders engaged in the enhancement of the agricultural framework of Myanmar.
+Hence, EuroCham Myanmar, the International Labour Organization (ILO) and the Organisation for Economic Co-operation and Development (OECD) would like to build on the success of the Agrobusiness Forum of December 2019 to welcome all stakeholders engaged in promoting and enabling responsible practices in the agricultural sector in Myanmar.

-In doing so, the aim is to prolong the tripartite dialogue between the Government of Myanmar, the development agencies and businesses to find immediate answers to the current health context but also to tackle long-term issues preventing the full realization of Myanmar’s agricultural potential.
+In doing so, the aim is to prolong the multi-stakeholder dialogue between the Government of Myanmar, the development agencies, businesses, and other relevant key stakeholders not only to identify short-term practical solutions and best-practices to respond to the current health and economic context but also to tackle long-term issues preventing the full realization of Myanmar’s agricultural potential.

-The objective of the Forum is to provide a platform for agrobusiness representatives, international development agencies and Myanmar policy makers to openly discuss challenges and opportunities in conducting business as well as implementing good agricultural practices and promoting responsible supply chains with a focus on:
+The objective of the Forum is to provide a platform for agrobusiness representatives, international development agencies, Myanmar policy makers, and other key relevant stakeholders to openly discuss challenges and opportunities in conducting business as well as implementing good agricultural practices and promoting responsible supply chains with a focus on:

 - food security,